How to use NexoBrid®

 NexoBrid Preparation1

-• Gather the following supplies prior to NexoBrid preparation and application.
-All supplies should be sterile:
+• Gather the following sterile supplies prior to NEXOBRID preparation and application:

 • Instrument for mixing (e.g., spatula or tongue depressor)